tasmota/docs/installation/Flashing.md

 1. _optional_ Backup the original device firmware
 1. Erase flash
-> [!DANGER] Leave *Erase flash* on *yes, wipe all data!!!* if it is the first time flashing Tasmota on the device or you're experiencing issues with the existing flash and need to do a full erase.
-If you're upgrading an already flashed Tasmota and wish to keep your settings, set it to *no*.
+> [!DANGER] Leave *Erase before flashing* checked if it is the first time flashing Tasmota on the device or you're experiencing issues with the existing flash and need to do a full erase.
+If you're upgrading an already flashed Tasmota and wish to keep your settings, uncheck *Erase before flashing*.

 6. Click **Tasmotize** and wait until done.